opendatalabrdc/Blog/Database_Quality_Analysis_Building_overlaps_and_irregular_geometries_Various_cartographic_projects_comparison.md

 ![Figure 4](img/Overpass_Turbo_Kisenso_Immeubles_formes_irreg.png)

 # Comparison, Various towns, project Open Cities Africa
 For comparison purposes, we selected cities from the Open Cities Africa project for which OSM tasking manager projects were available.
 For the most part, these tasks were 100% mapped and validated.
 Each city has its own cartographic history, with rapid response to a disaster or variable quality of imagery, organization of mapathons with beginners, etc. Building architecture from one city to another can also vary and in some cities a higher number of buildings with irregular shapes can really exist.

 For example, during the Ebola outbreak in Monrovia in 2014, the city had to be mapped quickly to help humanitarian teams, despite the poor quality of the imagery available.
 As the images are still lacking in precision, recent projects have not succeeded in significantly improving quality.
 In Ngaoundere, following a recent mapping project, many duplicates and superimposed buildings have been added.
 Topological analysis tools enable to detect quickly quality problems and made the necessary corrections.
-From the reports provided by our Quality tool for the commune of Kisenso in Kinshasa where the proportion of objects with reports was 3.6%, it was possible to focus on these objects, to validate / correct quickly and reduce this rate to 1%.

 Table 1 presents a comparison of the results obtained with the topological analysis.
 The sections below for each town / city provide links to vector maps for each class of buildings flagged for evaluation.
 The flagged buildings are grouped according to